johannesteshome/johannesteshome/README.md

 ###

 <p align="left">Hello there, I am Yohannes Teshome, a dynamic web and software developer, weaving lines of code into the rich tapestry of Ethiopia's digital future.<br><br>📫 Connect with Me:<br>Feel free to explore my GitHub repositories, delve into the code, and join the conversation.
-Collaboration fuels innovation, and your insights are invaluable on this digital odyssey.
+Collaboration fuels innovation.
 Let's build something extraordinary!<br><br>🌐 Digital Dreams Await - Yohannes Teshome</p>

 <br>
 <br>